AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/understanding-the-calendar/understand-enable-program-focus.md

    ![](assets/image2014-10-20-13-3a24-3a3.png)

-1. Da notare che ora ci concentriamo sul nostro programma denominato &quot;Comunicato stampa&quot;.
+1. Il programma ora si concentra sul &quot;Comunicato stampa&quot;.

    ![](assets/image2014-10-20-13-3a24-3a15.png)